doveriko/free-donatella/README.md

 # Free Donatella

 ## Description
+<video src="/Users/Abel/Desktop/Ironhack/W3/Project1/donatella.mov"></video>

 This is a game to raise awareness about the threat that pollution represents for the planet.
 Donatella is a turtle that tries to survive in the ocean, surrounded by an increasing amount of rubbish that will put her life in danger.
-This is my first project of Ironhack Barcelona web development bootcamp (January 2020).
+The game combines ES6, DOM manipulation, canvas and OOP.

 ## MVP (DOM - CANVAS)